10 Common Car Insurance Myths Debunked: What You Need to Know

 Pincher's Pro Tip

 Paying down debt and making on-time payments can improve your credit-based insurance score over time — potentially saving you hundreds of dollars per year at your next policy renewal.
-In states where it's allowed, even a one-tier credit improvement can meaningfully cut your premium.
+In states where it's allowed, even a one-tier credit improvement can reduce your premium by 17% or more.

 Compare Car Insurance Rates in Ohio